baikeshen/CarND-Advanced-Lane-Lines/writeup_Baike.md

                       [corners[3][0] - offset, corners[3][1]]])

 ```
-I had considered programmatically determining source and destination points, but I felt that I would get better results carefully selecting points using one of the `straight_lines` test images for reference and assuming that the camera position will remain constant and that the road in the videos will remain relatively flat.
-The image below demonstrates the results of the perspective transform:

 Using `cv2.getPerspectiveTransform`, a transformation matrix was calculated, and an inverse transformation matrix was also calculated to map the points back to the original space .
 Four points where selected on the first image as the source of the perspective transformation.
 Those points are highlighted on the following image, after transformation, the result of the transformation on a test image is the following as well:

 ![Transformation](./misc/Transformer_Perspective_Warped_img.JPG)